 Students will consider whether they are taking Christ at His word or if they are living as if what Christ says isn't true.

-"Now I saw heaven opened, and behold, a white horse.
-And He who sat on him was called Faithful and True, and in righteousness He judges and makes war" (Rev. 19:11).
-NKJV
+"And I saw heaven opened, and behold a white horse; and he that sat upon him was called Faithful and True, and in righteousness he doth judge and make war" (Rev. 19:11).